On this page you will find information on the current status of the Newtown Creek site, as well as an estimated timeline and milestones.

 The investigation and proposed cleanup for Superfund sites are guided by planning documents that identify the work that must be conducted at the site.
 For Newtown Creek, those planning documents included the following:

 • EPA's Community Involvement Plan (under development)

-Typically, large complex sites such as Newtown Creek require multiple phases of site characterization work, where knowledge gained from the initial phase of work help to focus investigative efforts in subsequent phases.
-The Phase 1 site investigation field activities within Newtown Creek included:
+Typically, large complex sites such as Newtown Creek require multiple phases of site characterization work, where knowledge gained from the initial phase of work helps to focus investigative efforts in subsequent phases.
+The Phase 1 site investigation field activities within Newtown Creek included the following:

-Concurrent with the Phase 1 investigation field work are on-going efforts focused on interpreting the site data and developing computer models that will be used during the RI/FS process.
-Other activities performed during this process include:
+Concurrent with the Phase 1 investigation field work are ongoing efforts focused on interpreting the site data and developing computer models that are used during the RI/FS process.
+Other activities performed during this process include the following: